trueplax/covtest/README.md

 [COVTESTFAKE :arrow_down:](https://anonfiles.com/z2f2b434u4/cov_test_fake_pdf)

+### Procedure:
-1. download the PDF to your Mac or PC.
-Open the PDF with one of the supported browsers.
+1/ download the PDF to your Mac or PC.

+2/ Open the PDF with one of the supported browsers.

-3. change the values in the blue fields.
+3/ change the values in the blue fields.

-4. now just print it out on paper.
+4/ now just print it out on paper.
 (It is best to scan it afterwards and show it on your cell phone.

-Supported browsers:
+### Supported browsers:
 - Brave
 - Google Chrome
 - Internet Explorer